Nenadic, Luka

 Publications

-- external page SwiLTra-Bench: The Swiss Legal Translation Benchmark (with Joel Niklaus, Jakob Merane, Sina Ahmadi, Yingqiang Gao, Cyrill A. H. Chevalley, Claude Humbel, Christophe Gösken, Lorenzo Tanzi, Thomas Lüthi, Stefan Palombo, Spencer Poff, Boling Yang, Nan Wu, Matthew Guillod, Robin Mamié, Daniel Brunner, Julio Pereyra, and Niko Grupen), arXiv pre-print (2025)
+- external page SwiLTra-Bench: The Swiss Legal Translation Benchmark (with Joel Niklaus, Jakob Merane, Sina Ahmadi, Yingqiang Gao, Cyrill A. H. Chevalley, Claude Humbel, Christophe Gösken, Lorenzo Tanzi, Thomas Lüthi, Stefan Palombo, Spencer Poff, Boling Yang, Nan Wu, Matthew Guillod, Robin Mamié, Daniel Brunner, Julio Pereyra, and Niko Grupen), Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics, 14894–14916 (2025)

 - external page Multilingual Scraper of Privacy Policies and Terms of Service (with David Bernhard, Stefan Bechtold, and Karel Kubicek), Proceedings of the 2025 Symposium on Computer Science and Law, 55–63 (2025)